 - Move your steering wheel back.
 Many of the fetus deaths that take place during car accidents happen when the mother’s belly slams against the steering wheel or steering wheel shaft during a crash.
 To minimize this risk, position your steering wheel so that there is more room between your abdomen and the steering wheel – and when possible, let someone else take the driver’s seat.

 Have you been injured in a Texas car accident while pregnant, or lost a pregnancy because of car accident injuries?
 Did the accident take place because of the negligence of another driver?
-Talk to a Dallas car accident injury attorney today to discuss your case.
+Talk to a Dallas car accident injury attorney today by calling us at 1-877-405-4313.